huangyingting/terraform-advanced-workshop/solutions/lab7/README.md

-## Lab 7 – Terraform Cloud + GitHub VCS Workflow Deploying Azure
+## Lab 7 – Terraform Cloud + GitHub VCS Workflow

-Integrate Terraform Cloud (TFC) with a GitHub repository to provision secure Azure infrastructure using remote state, run tasks / policies, and a GitHub Actions pipeline hand‑off.
-This lab focuses on the end‑to‑end workflow: local authoring → VCS trigger in TFC → optional GitHub Actions orchestration → Azure apply with least privilege.
+Integrate Terraform Cloud (TFC) with a GitHub repository to provision secure Azure infrastructure using remote state, run tasks / policies.
+This lab focuses on the end‑to‑end workflow: local authoring → VCS trigger in TFC → Azure apply with least privilege.

 ---